 Are you looking for an easy way to sell tickets to your event?
 Letting people register on your website is an excellent way to increase signups and boost your ticket sales.
-But how do you create an event registration form, and which are the best tools to use?
+But how do you create a WordPress event registration form, and which are the best tools to use?

 In this article, we teach you how to create a WordPress event registration form so you can sell more tickets and attract more people to your event.